 - The establishment of Norske Billedkunstnere (NBK) in 1975

-- Initiating Kunstneraksjonen (an artist happening) in 1974
+- The initiation of Kunstneraksjonen in 1974

 - The initiation of the first artist survey (a condition report on artists’ social situations in Norway, exhibited at UKS in 1970)